Margot Seitelman: Marriage and children

 Seitelman married and had three sons.
 Her marriage lasted 40 years.

 Legacy

 Seitelman died of cancer on 5 November 1989, at age 61, in Manhattan.
-At the time, she still held the Executive Director position for American Mensa.
-After her death, the organization moved its headquarters to Arlington, Texas, and greatly expanded the staff.
+At the time, she still held the executive director position for American Mensa.
+After her death, the organization moved its headquarters to Arlington, Texas, and expanded its staff.

 Awards

 Though she led American Mensa for 28 years, she never became a member.
 After her death, she was awarded an honorary membership.